Care of Restaurant Glassware

 Rule 3: Always use a glass rack to hold glassware.
 Bussing directly into divider racks greatly decreases the chance of breakage.

 Rule 4: Avoid using glassware right out of the dishwasher, rather allow it to dry and cool before use.
 When you put ice in a warm glass the rapid change in temperature can crack or break the glass (thermal shock).
 If you let the glass cool and dry first, you will not only protect against breakage, you will also avoid water spots.

-Rule 5: Never use glassware for anything but serving drink or desserts.
+Rule 5: Never use glassware for anything but serving drinks or desserts.
 Don’t use it to store items, such as flatware, or to scoop out ice as it could result in chipping, cracking or breaking the glass.
-Use a flatware cylinder for your flatware and a plastic scoop to scoop out ice.
+Use a flatware cylinder for your flatware and an ice scoop to scoop out ice.

 Rule 6: Make sure that you have the appropriate glassware on hand for the types of drinks you serve, and always have an adequate back-up supply of glassware for rush periods.